Charles Bonnet syndrome (CBS)

 - seek peer support and reduce social isolation

-Healthcare professionals involved in the diagnosis and treatment of Charles Bonnet syndrome may include general practitioners (GP), neurologists, psychiatrists, geriatricians and ophthalmologists.1 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.
+Healthcare professionals involved in the diagnosis and treatment of CBS may include general practitioners (GP), neurologists, psychiatrists, geriatricians and ophthalmologists.
+The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

 Research